getify/Functional-Light-JS/apC.md

 Again, there will inevitably be cases where whether concurrent or serial asynchrony will be called for.
 Asynchronous reductions will always be serial, whereas asynchronous mappings may likely tend to be more concurrent but can also need to be serial in some cases.
 That's why **fasy** supports all these options.

-Alongside observables, hopefully **fasy** helps you extend FP patterns and principles to asynchronous operations.
+Along with Observables, **fasy** will help you extend more FP patterns and principles to your asynchronous operations.

 ## Summary